azpeteryang/azpeteryang.github.io/_pages/cv.md

   *	Used Postman to do API testing, prepared analysis report by drawing comparisons between other Translation systems.

+*	Lab Research on the Estimation of the Self-Interference Channel
+  *	Constructed the system model of Full-Duplex MIMO orthogonal frequency division multiplexing system.
+  *	Implemented an algorithm to find the Optimal Self-Interference Channel Estimator.
+  *	Did simulations on the Digital Self-Interference cancellation ability with respect to the number of transmit antennas.
+  *	Considered the Energy Efficient Problem by transforming it into a maximization of a convex function.

+* A Research of Sensor Networks Based on Cellular Automation
+  *	Optimized cellular automation algorithm and applied it in the sensor networks to save energy for sensor network, applied SDN (Software-Defined Network) for route control.
+  *	Simulated the average energy change of the nodes with MATLAB and found the energy decreased of the nodes slower than that of previous models.
+  * Got the best research project award of the department on this topic.

 * Course Assignments in ECE 6337: Electricity Market